AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-serving-api-ref/r-troubleshooting.md

 **If you have anti-virus software installed on your server**

 It is recommended that you turn off scanning for Image Serving directories.
-Otherwise, scanning high volume read/write directories (such as cache, images, fonts, profiles and catalog directories) will cause problems.
+Otherwise, scanning high volume read/write directories (such as cache, images, fonts, profiles and catalog directories) can cause problems.

 **Digimarc causes performance problems for zoom images**

 Do not use Digimarc on images that are zoomed.
-The performance will not be acceptable.
+The performance is not acceptable.
 If necessary, create a separate catalog for images to be used for zooming and disable Digimarc for this catalog.